adaltas/node-nikita/src/file/ini.coffee.md

     User-defined function to stringify the content to ini format, default to `require('ini').stringify`, see 'misc.ini.stringify_square_then_curly' for
     an example.
+*   `eol` (string)
+    Characters for line delimiter, usage depends on the stringify option, with the default stringify option, default to unix style if executed remotely (SSH) or to the platform if executed locally ("\r\n for windows", "\n" otherwise)
 *   `target`
     File path where to write content to or a callback.